 Spay Neuter…How old is to old?

-At SpayXperts Spay Neuter Clinic in Norman, OK, we are frequently asked a handful of questions over and over again.
+At SpayXperts Spay Neuter Clinic in Moore, OK, we are frequently asked a handful of questions over and over again.
 So we decided to dedicate this blog to answering Spay Neuter FAQ’s.

 Here are some we get several times a month…